icon-project/goloop/doc/iiss_extension.md

 ### getPReps

-Returns the status of all registered P-Rep candidates in descending order by delegated ICX amount
+Returns the status of all registered P-Rep candidates in descending order by power amount

 - Unregistered or disqualified P-Reps are not included